CDLM: Consistency Diffusion Language Models For Faster Sampling: Introduction

-Turning to diffusion-based applications in vision domains, many works have successfully reduced denoising to few-step or even one-step generation~\cite{yin2024dmd, yin2025causvid}.
-A prominent technique in that realm is \emph{consistency modeling}: consistency models are trained to minimize discrepancies between adjacent denoising states along the probability flow ODE, enabling near one-step generation~\cite{song2023consistency, song2023improved}.
-Although originally developed for continuous data, the consistency paradigm has begun to influence discrete settings, including parallel decoding for autoregressive language models~\cite{kou2024cllms} and masked diffusion frameworks~\cite{xu2025unicms}, indicating its strong promise in discrete language domains.
+In diffusion models for vision domains, many works have successfully reduced denoising to few-step or even one-step generation~\cite{yin2024dmd, yin2025causvid}.
+A key technique behind this progress is \emph{consistency modeling}, which trains models to produce consistent predictions across adjacent denoising states along the probability flow trajectory~\cite{song2023consistency, song2023improved}.
+Although originally developed for continuous data, this paradigm has begun to influence discrete settings, including parallel decoding for autoregressive language models~\cite{kou2024cllms} and masked diffusion frameworks~\cite{xu2025unicms}, highlighting its promise for language diffusion models.

+In this work, we present \textbf{CDLM}, a training-based acceleration method that integrates \textbf{C}onsistency modeling~\cite{song2023consistency, song2023improved} into \textbf{D}iffusion \textbf{L}anguage \textbf{M}odels.
+CDLM trains a block-causal student via distillation from a bidirectional teacher to finalize multiple tokens per refinement step, and applies confidence-thresholded parallel decoding within each block at inference time.
+This design directly addresses two core bottlenecks of current DLMs: (i) excessive refinement steps (mitigated by distillation and consistency) and (ii) cache inefficiency (removed by block-wise causality).
+In particular, we make the following contributions: